a-sumo/hyperstep/README.md

 **"The more factored a theory and the more emergent the observed phenomena from the theory, the more satisfying the theory."**
 *Daniel Shawcross Wilkerson, [Harmony Explained: Progress Towards A Scientific Theory of Music (2012)](https://arxiv.org/abs/1202.4212v1)*

-A more appealing approach would be to consider drums as locomotive processes.[1]
+A more appealing approach would be to consider drums as locomotive processes. [[1](#animacy)]
-By:
--providing an agent with a goal in space,
--using drums as actions that induce motion,
--carefully designing the agents' environment,
-we should derive rich and organic drum patterns.
+By providing an agent with a *goal* in space, coupled with the use of drums as *actions that induce motion* and by carefully designing the *agent's environment*, we should derive rich and organic drum patterns.

 The main advantage is that the user would compose in a semantically rich and intuitive space(3D world) populated by intuitive objects (entities) rather than a space of buttons, knobs and MIDI files.